willidad/wkcharts/defectTracker/defects.md

 21. GeoMap: Maps: water areas can not be dragged (is a geoJson problem, not a in charts code) Fixed:4adfe3f 22. when parsing tooltip or legend template angular throws error when interpolating path value for shape(works correctly though).
 Error: Invalid value for <path> attribute d="{{ttRow.path}}"
 23: BrushArea does not resize when chart container resizes -> selection changes if browser viewport gets changed
+Fixed: 24: Page 6 chart at Top Right Area layout does not show tooltip market